justin830827/Community-Detection-in-Multilayer-Graph/README.md

 ## Description of Dataset

 This dataset is downloaded from [link](http://multilayer.it.uu.se/datasets.html).
-In this graph, the multiple layers represent relationships between 61 employees of a University department in five different aspects: (i) coworking, (ii) having lunch together, (iii) Facebook friendship, (iv) o✏ine friendship (having fun together), and (v) coauthor-ship.
+In this graph, the multiple layers represent relationships between 61 employees of a University department in five different aspects: (i) coworking, (ii) having lunch together, (iii) Facebook friendship, (iv) offline friendship (having fun together), and (v) coauthor-ship.

 #### Dataset Name: AUCS